aws-samples/amazon-location-service-pettracker-demo/web/README.md

 ### Add a Map

-Create a new map in the Amazon Location service.
+Create a new map (name it PetTrackerMap) in the Amazon Location service.

 Give permission to access the map by selecting Identity Pool, check the name of the auth role and add this inline policy to the role.
 Replace the information with your account information.